JamesnThuo/QuestionHub/README.md

 # QuestionHub

-Platform where people can ask questions and provide answers.
+Platform where people can get request data using APIs.

 ## Badges